ABEEólica

 WHO WE ARE

-Founded in 2002, ABEEólica – Associação Brasileira de Energia Eólica is a non-profit institution that brings together and represents the wind energy industry in the country, including companies from the entire production chain.
+Founded in 2002, ABEEólica – Brazilian Wind Energy Association is a non-profit institution that brings together and represents the wind energy industry in the country, including companies from the entire production chain.

-Since its foundation, ABEEólica has effectively contributed to the development and recognition of wind energy as a clean, renewable, low environmental impact, competitive and strategic source for the composition of the national energy matrix.
+Since its foundation, ABEEólica has contributed effectively to the development and recognition of wind energy as a clean, renewable, low environmental impact, competitive and strategic source for the national energy matrix.

 timeline our story